-The interaction of vegetation and active layer thickness is very complex if the energy balance and soil properties are considered simultaneously (Loranty et al., 2018).
+? found the largest offset between air and soil temperature in the low Arctic at an mean annual air temperature of roughly -10 °C due to snow cover and vegetation variability.
 In winter, snow insulates the soil from the cold air temperature.
 The resulting difference between the soil and air temperature is important for the ground thermal regime and thus permafrost temperatures (Zhang, 2005).
-Vegetation affects snow depth and density because tall shrubs trap snow (Pomeroy et al., 2006; Sweet et al., 2014); some vegetation types also preferentially grow in locations with deeper snow cover in order to be protected from cold air temperatures and profit from additional moisture in spring (Grippa et al., 2005; Sturm et al., 2005b).
-This association leads to warm soil temperature in winter below tall shrubs (Lantz et al., 2009; Frost et al., 2018) and in tussock tundra found in poorly drained areas in our study region (with long freeze-back periods) but also occurs on mesic slopes elsewhere; in contrast, lichen tundra is usually associated with wind-exposed hilltops and ridges which accumulate the least snow (Pomeroy et al., 1997; Burn and Kokelj, 2009).
+This temperature difference varies widely in space, and how faithfully this parameter is represented differs widely in different land surface models (?).
+The insulating effect of snow is driven by snow depth, texture, and density, which are affected by snow redistribution and the formation of depth hoar (?Pomeroy et al., 1997).
+Vegetation affects snow depth and density because tall shrubs trap snow (Pomeroy et al., 2006; Sweet et al., 2014); also some vegetation types preferentially grow in locations with deeper snow cover in order to be protected from cold air temperatures (Sturm et al., 2005b)and profit from additional moisture in spring (Grippa et al., 2005; Sturm et al., 2005b).
+This association leads to warm soil temperature in winter below tall shrubs (Lantz et al., 2009; Frost et al., 2018) and in tussock tundra which is commonly found in depressions (and experiences found in poorly drained areas in our study region (with long freeze-back periods), but also occurs on mesic slopes elsewhere; in contrast, lichen tundra is usually associated with wind exposed hill tops and ridges which accumulate the least snow (Pomeroy et al., 1997; Burn and Kokeli, 2009).

-Snowmelt timing is considered to be one of the most important drivers of active layer thickness at the end of summer (Chapin et al., 2005; Wilcox et al., 2019).
+Snow melt timing is considered to be one of the most important drivers of active layer thickness at the end of summer (Chapin et al., 2005; Wilcox et al., 2019).
 However, in certain areas the strong association may also be an artefact of the confounding relationship with other variables which strongly affect the active layer thickness.
-For instance, windblown ridges with thin snow cover and hence early snowmelt also tend to store less organic matter and are therefore less insulating (Michaelson et al., 1996) than more sheltered locations where more snow is deposited.
-Also, depressions and tall shrub sites that accumulate deep snow cover and exhibit late snowmelt are expected to be moister and to accumulate more peat and organic soil compared to wind-exposed ridges (Walker et al., 2008; Pajunen et al., 2011).
-Therefore, the thicker moss and organic layer at tussock and tall shrub sites may be the factor that helps to keep the active layer cooler and shallower, rather than the late snowmelt (Walker et al., 2008; Frost et al., 2013; Loranty et al., 2018).
+For instance, wind-blown ridges with thin snow cover and hence early snow melt snowmelt also tend to store less organic matter, and are therefore less insulating , (Michaelson et al., 1996) than more sheltered locations where more snow is deposited.
+Also, depressions and tall shrub sites that accumulate deep snow cover and exhibit late snow melt snowmelt are expected to be moister and to accumulate more peat and organic soil as compared to wind-exposed ridges (Walker et al., 2008) (Walker et al., 2008; Pajunen et al., 2011).
+Therefore, the thicker moss and organic layer at tussock and tall shrub sites may be the factor that helps to keep the active layer cooler and shallower, rather than the late snow melt (Walker et al., 2008; Frost et al., 2013; Loranty et al., 2018).
+Snowmelt (Walker et al., 2008; Frost et al., 2013; Loranty et al., 2018).